primesoft-group/oneconnexx-docs/_pages/setup/en/db.md

 #### requirements

-A database is basically optional, but certain OneConnexx functions such as “Monitoring”, “Alerting” and “Statistics” can only be used in conjunction with a database.
+A database is basically optional, but certain OneConnexx functions such as "Monitoring", "Alerting" and "Statistics" can only be used in conjunction with a database.
 All versions of Microsoft SQL Server from version 2008 are supported, including the free Express Edition.

 #### Create database

-Create a new database (eg with the name “OneConnexx”) on your Microsoft SQL server.
+Create a new database (eg with the name "OneConnexx") on your Microsoft SQL server.
 The following two scripts must then be executed on this database in order to create the database schema:

 * [Tabellen]({{ site.baseurl }}/assets/content-files/create_tables.sql)
 * [Gespeicherte Prozeduren]({{ site.baseurl }}/assets/content-files/create_stored_procedures.sql)